nickomi/ai-code-review-bot/README.md

-# AI Code Review Bot

-## Overview
-An AI-powered bot that automatically reviews GitHub pull requests, detects code issues, and provides feedback as comments.
+## An AI-powered bot that automatically reviews GitHub pull requests, detects code issues, and provides feedback as comments.

 ## Features
 - Analyzes pull request diffs using OpenAI GPT-4